-Individuals taking online courses have to pay the tuition and fees before being allowed to take a course.
+Individuals taking online courses have to pay the tuition and fees or have an approved payment plan in place by the end of the drop/add period in order to be allowed to take a course.

 Delinquent Accounts

 Unsettled accounts will result in the withholding of degrees, diplomas, and official transcripts until payment has been made in full.
 Unpaid accounts will be subject to the collection procedures of the college.